 Contact us for a no-obligation proof of concept.
 We’re here to help.

-If there was a silver lining to the COVID pandemic it was in exposing vulnerabilities in the way companies operate their business.
-As lock downs and work-from-home orders spread across the country, companies scrambled for their employees to effectively work remotely.
+If there was a silver lining to the COVID pandemic, it exposed vulnerabilities in the way companies operate their business.
+As lockdowns and work-from-home orders spread across the country, companies scrambled for their employees to effectively work remotely.

 MSA’s work requires real-time collaboration with project managers or contractors in the field.
-Management has known for some time conventional application delivery and desktop management technologies wouldn’t be able to keep up with growing demands.
+Management has known that conventional application delivery and desktop management technologies wouldn’t keep up with growing demands.

-Months before anyone had even heard of COVID-19, the leadership at MSA was looking at the best way for them to migrate their IT environment to the cloud.
+Months before anyone had even heard of COVID-19, the MSA leadership was looking at the best way for them to migrate their IT environment to the cloud.
 Like sculptors chiseling away at a block of marble, the process began to reveal what the right cloud design should look like.
 Leadership knew they needed control of their information.
-They needed their data to be secure; and, perhaps most importantly their engineers needed to work on heavy-duty 2D and 3D files on resource-hungry applications from home.
+They needed their data to be secure, and, perhaps most importantly, their engineers needed to work on heavy-duty 2D and 3D files on resource-hungry applications from home.

 IronOrbit solved the problems of end-user performance with GPU-Accelerated INFINITY Workspaces.
 Whether it’s fifty users or a thousand, engineers enjoy an even better and more highly responsive experience than they’d get from a high-end physical workstation.
 Since scalability is built into the design, MSA found that adding or subtracting users was not an issue.

-An important aspect of IronOrbit’s delivery of high performance at scale is our use of Nvidia’s Quadro Technology.
-This technology enables us to deliver rapid deployments of virtual applications and workspaces.
+An essential aspect of IronOrbit’s delivery of high performance at scale is the use of NVIDIA RTX™ Technology, powering the most demanding design, rendering, and engineering workloads from the cloud .
+This technology delivers rapid deployments of virtual applications and workspaces.
 MSA engineers can view and work with large 2D and 3D models with efficiency and increased productivity.